baby636/smartbch-flipstarter/static/campaigns/1/en/proposal.md

 ## The Application
 The application provides a visual interface to the state of the SmartBCH blockchain and display it in a meaningful way.
 It’s a frontend web application that needs to connect to a node as its backend (or to a backend API in phase2).

-The explorer communicates either
+The application will be able to run in two modes, decentralized mode and bonding mode.

-- **[Phase 1]** *Directly to a node*.
+- **[Phase 1]** *Decentralized*.
-This will allow developers to directly connect to a SmartBCH node.
+This will allow a user to directly connect to a SmartBCH node.
 Docker build scripts will be included to allow quick deployment and out-of-the-box usage.
 Both http and websockets connections to the SmartBCH EVM will be supported.
-The developer application will also be publicly hosted, which can directly connect to your own node.
+The application will also be deployed staticly and publicly hosted.
+You will simply need a node to connect to.
+The decentralized mode will deliver the core feature set as outlined below in the feature overview.

-- **[Phase 2 - Not part of this round]** *External API* which can act as an intermediary between the current blockchain state.
+- **[Phase 2 - Not part of this round]** *Bonding mode* The application connects to a backend which will act as an intermediary between the current blockchain state.
 Using an API like this allows horizontal scaling, which will be needed for a public facing explorer.
 The core part of the application will however be agnostic of the backend it communicates with and completely follow the JSON-RPC specification.
 Note that the external API will not be part of phase 1.

-The application will be able to run in two modes, developer and explorer mode.
-- **[Phase 1]**
-The developer mode will deliver the core feature set as outlined below in the feature overview.
-- **[Phase 2 - Not part of this round]**
-The explorer mode will expand on the core feature set and will have additional features to provide a richer user experience.
+The bonding mode will expand on the core feature set and will have additional features to provide a richer user experience.
 Additional features will include contract validation, chain statistics, pricing, token information, archival data and many other kinds of meta data that will have to be stored centrally.

 ## Feature overview (20 BCH)
 The core feature set will at least include: